Four Travel Trends We’ll See in the New Year

 The travel world has changed significantly in the last 10 years with the rise if responsible and increased international tourism.
 Today, people are more concerned than ever with green travel and the increase in carbon offsets for hotels with doing away with miniatures bottles and flying.
 There are many social media influencers talking about various locations to reduce over-tourism in the more popular destinations.

-Are these trends sticking around for 2020?
+Are these travel trends sticking around for 2020?
 According to some experts and data, the four likely travel trends to remain in 2020 include:

 Even Greener Travels